rust-lang-de/rustbook-de/src/ch08-02-strings.md

    Compiling collections v0.1.0 (file:///projects/collections)
     Finished dev [unoptimized + debuginfo] target(s) in 0.43s
      Running `target/debug/collections`
-thread 'main' panicked at 'byte index 1 is not a char boundary; it is inside 'З' (bytes 0..2) of `Здравствуйте`', src/libcore/str/mod.rs:2069:5
+thread 'main' panicked at src/main.rs:4:19: byte index 1 is not a char boundary; it is inside 'З' (bytes 0..2) of `Здравствуйте`
 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace
 ```